manish-mn/manish-mn/README.md

 - 👋 Hi, I’m Manish Nair
 - 👀 I’m passionate about automation.
-- 🌱 I’m currently working on rest assured using java.
 - 💞️ I’m looking to collaborate on automation framework designing
 - 📫 How to reach me [Linkedln-@manish-mn](https://www.linkedin.com/in/manish-mn/)